igorline/slither_wiki/Property-generation.md

-`slither-prop` generates automatically code properties that can be tested with unit tests or [Echidna](https://github.com/crytic/echidna/).
+`slither-prop` automatically generates code properties (e.g., invariants) that can be tested with unit tests or [Echidna](https://github.com/crytic/echidna/).

-For now `slither-prop` supports only Truffle, support for other platforms is planned.
+`slither-prop` currently only supports Truffle.
+Support for other platforms is planned.

 - [How to Use](#how-to-use)
 - [Scenarios](#scenarios)